Nettar-Jr/TodoList-App/README.md

-# TodoList-App
+# TodoList-Application

 *DESCRIPTION*
-A todo application that enable you to Add, check and uncheck, delete, edit task, save to local sotrage and add sub task.
+A todo application that enables you to Add, check and uncheck, delete, edit task, save to local sotrage and add sub task.

 *PRESENT FEATURES INCLUDES*
 1. Adding of task